-The common agricultural policy (CAP) supports the vibrancy and economic viability of rural communities through its second pillar, which focuses on rural development.
+The common agricultural policy (CAP) supports the vibrancy and economic viability of rural communities through rural development measures (the so-called second pillar).

-This rural development pillar reinforces the market measures and income supports of the CAP with strategies and funding to strengthen the EU’s agri-food and forestry sectors, environmental sustainability, and the wellbeing of rural areas in general.
+The rural development measures reinforce the market measures and income supports of the CAP with strategies and funding to strengthen the EU’s agri-food and forestry sectors, environmental sustainability, and the wellbeing of rural areas in general.

 The three long-term rural development objectives for the 2014-20 period include:

 - fostering the competitiveness of agriculture;

 - ensuring the sustainable management of natural resources, and climate action;